-Our approach to this problem is to recognize that each infra-marginal project involves a surplus which is shared in some proportion λ between the agencies and the promoter.
+Our approach to this problem is to recognise that each infra-marginal project involves a surplus which is shared in some proportion λ between the agencies and the promoter.
 The classic solution to how the surplus is divided is known as Nash's bargaining solution (Nash, 1953).
 According to this solution, the share will depend on the relative degree of risk aversion of the bargainers.
 Extensions to the Nash bargaining solution (Osborne and Rubinstein, 1990) also take into account possible differences in time preferences of the bargainers, or in the cost to them of a delay in arriving at a bargain.

-An implication of this standard theory is that, if the bargainers are identical in the relevant respects (risk aversion, time preference), then they will split the surplus equally, $\lambda=0.5$.
+An implication of this standard theory is that, if the bargainers are identical in the relevant respects (risk aversion, time preference), then they will split the surplus equally, λ =0.5.

 As will be shown below, the sharing of benefits in the proportion λ (for the promoter), $1-\lambda$ (for the agencies) results in a reduction in the leakage by a factor of where μ is the fraction of employment that would exist even if grants were zero.
+If λ were zero, leakage would be zero and 1- θ would converge to unity: in that case the full benefit of the specific project could be paid out in grants.
 Taking both μ and λ to be one-half gives a reduction in the leakage by a factor of 2.67, thereby raising 1- θ from 0.076 to 0.202.
-If λ were zero, leakage would be zero and 1- θ would converge to unity: in that case the full benefit of the specific project could be paid out in grants.
+This figure, implying $\theta = 0.798$, we take as our basic recommendation for normal circumstances.